junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 158.
 - 2009-09-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9856; text as passed Senate: CR S9856)
 - 2009-09-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9856; text as passed Senate: CR S9856)
+- 2009-09-25 — Message on Senate action sent to the House.
+- 2009-09-25 — Received in the House.
+- 2009-09-25 — Referred to the House Committee on the Judiciary.